Michaelvasandani/cse15l-lab-reports/laberport3.md

 (base) michaelvasandani@MacBook-Pro-128 technical % find government/Alcohol_Problems -iname "*session2*txt"
 government/Alcohol_Problems/Session2-PDF.txt
 ```
 * In this example the `-iname` option allows users to perform case-insensitive search for file names, In this example specifically I am using it to find files with that contains the string session2 its file name, regardless of the capitalisation.
+This is useful if you forget the capitalisation of the file name.
 * example 2:
 ```
 (base) michaelvasandani@MacBook-Pro-128 technical % find 911report -iname "*.txt"